Starlink Setup And Install Guide

 Connect To Starlink

 When the router powers on, it will begin an initialization process that can take several minutes.
 After waiting a few minutes, open the Wifi settings on your phone.
-You should see a new wireless network called STINKY.
+You should see a new wireless network called STARLINK or STINKY.
 Connect to it to proceed.

 With a successful connection, a new window will open, asking you to configure a new network name and password.
 Once saved, you are now connected to your Starlink system.